vivangkumar/skv/README.md

 Where the operation returns a value (`get`), the return value comes after the `ok` - `ok:<value>`.

+In cases where the value doesn't exist.
+For example in the case of getting a key that doesn't exist, a `null` value is returned.

-If there was an error, an `err` is sent back with an error string - `err:<error-string>`
+If there was an error, an `err` is sent back with an error code and message - `err:<error-code><error-string>`

-## Replication

-I envisage this as synchronous replication starting with a leader follower pattern.

-Operations performed on the leader will reflect in followers.

-## Failovers

-This will employ a simple leader-follower failover strategy where a follower is promoted as the leader in case the leader is unreachable.

 ## Pipelining

-Allows making multiple requests to the server reducing the RTT.
+Currently, pipelining is not supported.